dpontejs/ml_stanford/README.md

-# Machine Learning Specialization with DeepLEarning.AI and Stanford University
+# Machine Learning Specialization with DeepLearning.AI and Stanford University
 Here are some of the labs that I made in the ML specialization.

 ## Multiclass Classification:
 Neural Networks for Handwritten Digit Recognition (multiclass_classification.ipynb)